ARION

 “Let’s hope to God nothing else like this happens while the Sori are here.”

 There was a flash of starlight in the noonday sky before the crack of thunder that followed it reached the crowd awaiting on the ground below.
-The silver sphere dropped toward the crater with such a velocity that it looked as if it was in freefall, but long before it hit the ground, it gradually slowed until it fairly floated down to a soft landing, its crystal mirror surface reflecting the lake and the gathered Furs.
+The silver sphere dropped toward the crater with such a velocity that it looked as if it was in freefall, but long before it hit the ground, it gradually slowed until it fairly floated down to a soft landing, its crystalline, mirrored surface reflecting the lake and the gathered Furs.
 The Sori airship sat unmoving for several minutes, no doubt to let its exterior cool from its high-speed flight from orbit.

 Kate, Will and Ethan all stood just behind Ken to represent his command staff, just outside of the open perimeter gate.
 The cougar faced the newcomers nervously, his tail twitching as if it had a life of its own, although he tried to put on a friendly air.
 Kate smiled openly at Zaizen, but neither spoke.